 B.A. in Theatre Arts

-The study of theatre and film encompasses all aspects of these industries, and students become skilled in creative expression, critical thinking, research, design, direction, and technology.
+The study of theatre encompasses all aspects of these industries, and students become skilled in creative expression, critical thinking, research, design, direction, and technology.
 The department is accredited by the National Association of Schools of Theatre, which ensures a high-quality education.
 Students in the B.A. degree are eligible for performance, design, and production opportunities in all our mainstage shows as well as the student-run companies.

 The Department of Theatre & Film offers great performance, management, and design opportunities for all students, including freshmen, who can be cast in main-stage shows.
 The integration of theatre and film in our program ensures that students have opportunities to learn skills for work on stage and on screen.
 Not only do these opportunities prepare students to have diverse experiences for resumes, but they also provide students with a well-rounded education in many facets of the entertainment industry.

 Students enjoy a low student to teacher ratio in the Department of Theatre & Film at the University of Mississippi.
 We have core faculty in acting; cinema production and cinema acting; costume, scenic, and sound design; dance; musical theatre; dance; and theatre history.